TUDelft-MUDE/2024-files/content/GA_1_6/Report_solution.md

 Considering the non-linear ODE and the PDE results, would you say that Implicit methods are always better than Explicit methods?
 State "yes" or "no" and provide a brief explanation (2-3 sentences).

 _Insert image here_

+Explicit methods are not better than Implicit ones and viceversa.
+The former is easier to schematize and to program but it normally requires smaller time steps to retain its stability and a reasonable solution.
+The latter is more complex for non-linear problems but gives the flexibility of using larger time steps.
+However, under some cases, the iteration method may not converge neither posing also a limit to the usable time step.

 **Last Question: How did things go?
 (Optional)**